 Selecting this option ensures that the IdP only accepts signed requests from the SP and rejects non-signed requests from the SP.

-To verify the SAML assertion signature, under IdP signs SAML assertions, click Download Certificate.
+To verify the SAML assertion signature, under IdP Signs, select if the IdP signs the Assertion within response or Entire SAML response.
+Then click Download Certificate.
 Place the certificate in the necessary location for the SP.

 Click Save and Finish.